pbaudin/ACSF/README.md

 Since all of them were published before 1930, these patterns are in the [public domain](https://en.wikipedia.org/wiki/Public_domain).

 In order to share this work (done from our common cultural heritage) with everyone, the [SIL Open Font License](https://scripts.sil.org/ofl) version 1.1 ([OFL 1.1](https://scripts.sil.org/OFL_web)) applies to the Advanced Cross-Stitch Fonts.
-From such a license, you can use the charts that you will produced with these fonts for any purpose, even commercially.
+From such a license, you can use the charts that you will produce with these fonts for any purpose, even commercially.

 ### Development ###